Imprint of Early Dark Energy in Stochastic Gravitational Wave Background: Framework

 where superscripts imply GW frequency spectra on different cosmologies.
 Fig.~\ref{Fig: Delta_Omega-ratio to f} shows that EDE modifies the spectrum in two frequency regions: firstly, in contrast to $\Lambda$CDM, diluting EDE delays entering of matter domination, which slows down the redshift on GWs that emitted by the loops with loop formation time $t_i \lesssim \Gamma G \mu t_c/ \alpha$ where $t_c$ is the universe age at $a_c$.
 This mechanism \textit{peaks} the GW spectrum at frequency $f\sim 10^{-4}$~Hz.
 The resulting spectrum typically increases at characterized frequency $f_p$, which can be estimated from Eq.(\ref{Eq: frequency equal 2k ell}) as,

 where $\epsilon \sim \mathcal{O}(1)$ is a numerical parameter.
 The shape of this peak approximately estimate to

-and the slower diluting EDE (lower $n$) more significantly delays the universe entering the matter domination epoch while GWs experience a longer and slower dilution period, hence increasing the signal difference.
+and the slower diluting EDE (lower $n$) more significantly delays the universe entering the matter domination epoch while GWs experience a slower dilution effect, hence increasing the signal difference.

-Second, faster universe expansion at $t_c$ reduces loop chopping efficiency i.e., reduces $C_{\rm eff}(t_i=t_c)$ in Eq.(\ref{Eq: n_o}), due to less frequent intercommutation between strings.
+Second, faster universe expansion at $t_c$ reduces loop chopping efficiency i.e., decreases $C_{\rm eff}(t_i=t_c)$ in Eq.(\ref{Eq: n_o}), due to less frequent intercommutation between strings.
 Such a mechanism implies a signal difference \textit{dip} at characteristic frequency $f_d \sim 10^{-9}$ to $10^{-11}\,$Hz as shown in Fig.~\ref{Fig: Delta_Omega-ratio to f}, which can be computed from Eq.(\ref{Eq: frequency equal 2k ell}) with GWs emission today,

-Shortly after $t_c$, more long strings have entered the horizon, loop chopping efficiency turns back to about that for $\Lambda$CDM, and again, the delayed entering of matter domination era.
-Therefore, loop number density increases slightly, and redshift effects on GW slow.
+Shortly after $t_c$, more long strings are entering the horizon, and again, the diluting EDE slows down the universe expansion.
+Consequently, loop number density and $C_{\rm eff}$ increase slightly.
 This mechanism increases signal difference at frequencies below but close to $f_d$.

 Universal fitting on a wide frequency spectrum not only determines string tension parameter $G\mu$, but also addresses EDE parameters. $f_{\rm EDE}$ proportionally controls both signal difference peak and dip amplitudes, whereas peak amplitude is sensitive to $n$ but dip amplitude is independent.
-Therefore, we expect peak and dip amplitudes pin down $f_{\rm EDE}$ and $n$, and $f_d$ and $f_p$ can be used to address $a_c$ (as shown in Fig.~\ref{Fig: Delta_Omega-ratio to f}).
+Therefore, we expect peak and dip amplitudes pin down $f_{\rm EDE}$ and $n$, and $f_d$ and $f_p$ can address $a_c$ (as shown in Fig.~\ref{Fig: Delta_Omega-ratio to f}).
+Those observations can also be complementary to other $H_0$ measurements.

+In short, non-standard cosmology influences the cosmic string GW radiation mechanism at loop radiation and loop formation, which cause the peak and dip in GW spectrum, respectively.
+The former extends the GW cosmic archaeology to CMB period and opens a new window to test new post-BBN physics.

-Modified GW frequency spectra present in LISA \cite{LISA:2017pwj,Bartolo:2016ami,Caprini:2019pxz} and SKA \cite{Janssen:2014dka} frequency sensitivities (Fig.~\ref{Fig: Delta_Omega-ratio to f}) and hence we focus on analyzing signal-to-noise ratio (SNR) for the remainder of this paper.
+Modified GW frequency spectra present in BBO/DECIGO, LISA, and SKA frequency sensitivities (Fig.~\ref{Fig: Delta_Omega-ratio to f}), and we focus on analyzing the detectability of the new signal on those experiment frequency bands for the remainder of this paper.